XinArkh/rpi-fan-controller/README.md

 # rpi-fan-controller
-Electronic module for Raspberry Pi fan
+An electronic module for Raspberry Pi fan.
+Tested on Raspberry Pi 3B+, other Raspberry versions should be exchangeable.